Light Guide Mask Calibration

 The smaller the hole, the less light will get through, so the signal-to-noise ratio will decrease. (your signals will look noisier).
 This effect can be ameliorated by making the mask hole as large as possible.

 SPAD measurements will need to be recalibrated.
 Recalibrating the old style (e.g. Leaf Photosynthesis 1.0) SPAD measurements will be very tricky and we do not recommend using these any more, especially with leaf masks.
 We do not recommend using these old protocols with leaf masks.
-Instead, the new SPAD method can be readily recalibrated and will be much better (see Photosynthesis RIDES new SPAD DMK, below).
+Instead, the new SPAD method can be readily recalibrated and will be much better (see Photosynthesis RIDES and Photosynthesis RIDES 2.0, below).

 Leaf thickness measurements will also need to be recalibrated because the clamp will not close to the same level.

 Almost all absorbance measurements with the old style “Leaf Photosynthesis” protocols will not work.
 We do not recommend using these old protocols with leaf masks.
-Instead, the new protocols that use the auto_gain method (e.g. RIDES Photosynthesis) will automatically adjust the LED intensities and detector gains to match the light throughput (see below).
+Instead, the new protocols that use the auto_gain method (e.g. Photosynthesis RIDES and Photosynthesis RIDES 2.0) will automatically adjust the LED intensities and detector gains to match the light throughput (see below).

 To calibrate you MultispeQ for Small Leaf Measurements, please follow these steps:

-Update your device’s version to v2.16.
+Update your device’s version to v2.16 or greater.
 This will require a CaliQ to ensure your device’s calibration is intact.
 Starting from v2.16, the MultispeQ’s primary SPAD measurement has been altered to be more accurate, and easier to implement into future protocols.
 To get accurate Small Leaf Measurements, we recommend using this newer SPAD method.